 Can a Spouse Sell a House Without the Other’s Consent in Massachusetts?

-In Massachusetts, one spouse cannot sell a house jointly owned by the other without their permission.
-Legal rights safeguard the interests of both sides; selling without a mutual agreement could cause problems.
-Before moving forward with any sale, it’s best to talk to a lawyer to clarify your rights.
+In Massachusetts, a husband can’t sell a home they own with their partner without their partner’s permission.
+Legal rights look out for the best interests of both parties; selling something without a deal could cause issues.
+Before you make a sale, you should talk to a lawyer about your rights.

 What Are the Rights of a Spouse in a Jointly Owned Property?